dbshadow/Dingo/README.md

 # D-Link Translator

-A simple but powerful tool for translating CSV files using an Ollama-powered Large Language Model.
-It provides both a user-friendly Web UI and a versatile Command-Line Interface (CLI).
+A web-based and command-line tool for translating CSV files and processing IDML files using an Ollama-powered Large Language Model.

 ## Features

-- **Dual Interface**: Use the intuitive Web UI for manual translations or the powerful CLI for automation and backend tasks.
+- **Dual Interface**: Use the intuitive Web UI for manual tasks or the powerful CLI for automation.
-- **CSV Translation**: Translates text from a `source` column to a `target` column in a CSV file.
+- **CSV Translation**: Translates text from a `source` column to a `target` column in a CSV file with real-time progress updates.
+- **IDML Workflow**: Provides a complete workflow for translating Adobe InDesign files:
+    - **Extractor**: Extracts text from an `.idml` file into a ready-to-translate `.csv` file.
+    - **Rebuilder**: Merges a translated `.csv` file back into the original `.idml` structure.
-- **Real-time Preview**: The Web UI features a live preview that shows translation progress in real-time using WebSockets.
+- **Real-time Preview**: The Web UI features a live preview that shows translation progress in a color-coded table.
-- **Batch Processing**: Processes large files in batches, saving progress intermittently to prevent data loss.
-- **Selective Translation**: Choose to overwrite existing translations or only fill in empty `target` fields.
-- **Secure Web Access**: The web interface is protected by API Token authentication.
+- **Secure & Configurable**: Web access is protected by a configurable API Token, and key parameters like languages and Ollama settings can be easily adjusted.
-- **Configurable**: Easily configure languages, Ollama host, model, and batch size.
+- **Dockerized**: Comes with a production-ready Dockerfile for easy deployment.

-## Setup and Installation
+## Setup and Installation (Local Development)

 This project is managed with `uv`.
 Ensure you have Python 3.10+ and `uv` installed.